July 2004

 The governance model includes an executive board.
 The purpose of the executive board is to address day-to-day issues impacting the corporation.
 At the LMI Board of Directors meeting Tracy Markie of Engenuity Systems was elected as Chairman of the Board of Directors and Executive Board.
 George Huettel of Cyrus Technologies was elected as Vice Chairman of Board of Directors and of the Executive Board.
 Wayne Lambert of TAC AB was elected as a Director of the Executive Board.
 The staff working for LMI includes the Executive Director Barry Haaser and the engineers Jeremy and Ernst, please contact Derek Takegami for member services.

-The second key point to note is that in parallel with the corporate development is the LonMark System evolution, this specification moves the LonMark world on from “just” products to a holistic solution.
+[an error occurred while processing this directive] The second key point to note is that in parallel with the corporate development is the LonMark System evolution, this specification moves the LonMark world on from “just” products to a holistic solution.
 This significantly helps the end-users, planners, specifiers, consultants.
 Ideally all a customer needs to do is ask for a “LonMark System”.

 LonMark International look to provide significant value all the members.
 LMI will carry out shows and events internationally on a self-funding profitable basis for the benefit of the members of the Trade Association and education of the whole marketplace.
 Each of the local organisations will deal with their respective marketplaces although with appropriate and proportionate support from LMI.
 The engineering at LonMark continues to be very important and this is co-ordinated globally by LMI.
 In order to help to get to the target of a thousand LonMark certified products available to the marketplace LMI will provide a self-certification tool this year so all partner and sponsor members can release their products faster and at a lower development cost.